Mike-Honey/hackathons/CSDC/README.md

 As the solution code settles, more of the historical data will be added.
 This solution will also be refreshed as further (more recent) data is released.

+The Power BI report file includes daily data spanning over 3 months, for the intersection of:
+- 53 Signals
+- 1,793 Region & Country combinations
+- 4 Age Buckets
+- 4 Gender classifications
+- With or without Smoothing
+- With or without Weighting

+In total there were over 127m individual observations collected.
+This is stored in a Power BI Report file (PBIX format) of just over 300MB.
+That was published to the Power BI Web service (www.powerbi.com) and shared using the "Publish to Web" feature (free shared infrastructure).

 **Results**